llapenna/next-auth-protection/README.md

 1. Initialize NextAuth.js 🔌

-Make sure you have at least one provider [set up and working](https://next-auth.js.org/getting-started/example) in your project and you're [wrapping your application](https://next-auth.js.org/getting-started/example#configure-shared-session-state) with the `<SessionProvider>` component (needed in the `page` protector).
+Make sure you have at least one provider [set up and working](https://next-auth.js.org/getting-started/example) in your project and you're [wrapping your application](https://next-auth.js.org/getting-started/example#configure-shared-session-state) with the `<SessionProvider>` component (needed in the package's `page` protector).

 2. Create your `WithAuthProtection` instance 🛡️